Complaining About Success

 What Morrison does there takes courage, but also compassion.
 It seems also to call for a level of respect, Morrison seeing a clear ignorance in the mind of her interviewer and respecting her enough to correct it, to trust that this person is correctable.

 Now: Morrison is not trying to sell a book and build a career; she’s got a Nobel at this point.
 It’s a far different position from the writer needing to be ‘likable’ to sell books and get invited back places.
-And so maybe this is one way we can understand complaining about success: even for writers whose work (or whose careers) you might envy, success doesn’t feel like success.
+And so maybe this is one way we can understand complaining about success: even for writers whose work (or whose careers) you might envy, their success doesn’t feel to them like success.

 Is it inevitable?
-Is it human nature to take on all the trappings and tone and attitude of the managerial class as soon as we’re given access to it?
+Is it human nature to take on all the trappings and attitudes of the managerial class as soon as we’re given access to it?
 I remember getting drinks with a friend shortly after I began my job as director of the MFA program I teach in.
 ‘You’re like Zadie Smith!’ he said, only a bit tongue-in-cheek.
 (Smith at the time was the director of the MFA program at NYU.)

 I was not like Zadie Smith, in that my last book didn’t get reviewed, and twice, in two different tours, I’d shown up at a bookstore for a reading and nobody’d come to hear me.
 He meant more in terms of the position of power I had, or privilege?
 It reminded me of the number of people who’ve told me I have a ‘dream job’: tenured and teaching graduate students in San Francisco, getting a course release such that I teach just one class session a week.
 I’ve achieved a lot of success in a field adjacent to writing-publishing.
 Do I complain about it?